Toast Payroll: Social Security Number (SSN) Information Policy

 There are three options available to employers for validating SSNs for wage reporting purposes:

 If an SSN is incorrect or has been added to an employee profile after the quarterly deadline (three business days after quarter end), an amendment is necessary to accurately report that quarter's wages to agencies.
 This is true regardless of the filing method described above.
-Contact to begin the process.
 Amendment fees will apply.
+Contact us via the blue chat dot in the lower-right corner of any Toast Payroll page to begin the process.

-When reaching out to Toast Payroll via email, please include the following information:
+When reaching out to Toast Payroll, please include the following information:

 Once the request has been processed, Toast Payroll will notify the employer via email.
 At that time, the employer and employee can find updated information in the Taxes & Documents section of their payroll profile.